 Dialing your thermostat up and down can be tedious, so if you’re serious about making every degree count, consider upgrading your thermostat model.
 A programmable thermostat may be all you need if you stick to regular routines, but if you really want to go high-tech, get a smart thermostat.

-These thermostats, like the Hive Active Thermostat, sync with smartphones and tablets so you can control them from anywhere and set heating and cooling schedules using a familiar interface.
+These thermostats sync with smartphones and tablets so you can control them from anywhere and set heating and cooling schedules using a familiar interface.

 Summer is coming, and it’s bringing opportunities for thermostat savings along with it!
 Make this the year that you cash in one degree at a time.